spayne/tensor_flow_voice_recognition_for_vr/readme.md

 ## To log into docker
-docker ps # get the container name docker exec -it <container name> /bin/bash
+docker ps # get the container name docker exec -it --env DATA_DIR=$DATA_DIR <container name> /bin/bash

+cd /mounted to view this folder mounted in the container

 ## to stop the session
 docker ps # get the container name docker stop <container name>

-## Notes on using the vscode docker plugin
-To install from within VSCODE: ctrl+shift+x, search for docker, select install